Meratyn/jsav-exercise-recorder/doc/exercise_design/reproducibility/red-black_insertion/red-black_insertion.md

 ## End state

 The end state is recorded.
 There is no indication of correctness, the end state is merely a repeat of the last state.
 Whilst it is possible to retrace the student steps, it is not possible to determine where the student diverges from the model answer nor to see what the exact model answer is.

+The model answer can be reconstructed to the extent that the student has inserted values into the tree.
+The exercise always has ten values to be inserted.

 RR2 not satisfied.